xiankui/xiankui.github.io/react.md

 #### Component
 Component is the fundamental of React.

+More further, function is the core fundamental of React.

 It is Data-UI reflect.

 It has two core concepts to maintain UI and UI react, that is `props` and `state`.